How Long Does It Take To Recover From COVID-19?

 "I hope that my antibodies are all ramped up and I'm protected from getting sick again, but I don't know that for sure," Daniel says.
 "So I'm treating it as if I don't have immunity, and I wear full protection at all times, by our hospital's guidelines, to make sure I'm still protecting myself."

-So far, there's almost no data yet, and no long-term data, on the virus that causes COVID-19, (called SARS-CoV-2), so it's speculative to say how long immunity may last after being infected.
+So far, there's almost no data, and no long-term data, on the virus that causes COVID-19 (called SARS-CoV-2), so it's speculative to say how long immunity may last after being infected.

-"Based on immunity to SARS [and] MERS, and seasonal coronaviruses, a reasonable expectation is that most, and maybe nearly all, people who have been infected with SARS-CoV-2 will have immunity for a year or more," says Mark Lipsitch, and epidemiologist at the Harvard T. H. Chan School of Public Health.
+"Based on immunity to SARS [and] MERS, and seasonal coronaviruses, a reasonable expectation is that most, and maybe nearly all, people who have been infected with SARS-CoV-2 will have immunity for a year or more," says Mark Lipsitch, an epidemiologist at the Harvard T. H. Chan School of Public Health.
 This immunity will likely protect people "at least against severe disease and against shedding a lot of virus that would make them highly contagious," Lipsitch says.

 He says this best guess is informed by what scientists documented in the blood of people who had recovered from SARS and MERS, which also are caused by coronaviruses.
 Lipsitch says these studies suggest that their defenses against the viruses seemed to last a while, about two years for SARS, and, for MERS, nearly three years.